What is a Botnet: Usage and Prevention

 It works in the same manner as that of click fraud.
 The only difference lies in its monetization strategy.
 Search engine optimization is done by a botnet that artificially drives traffic to a client’s website via search engines.
 The botmaster gives the search engines the impression that a specific site is a perfect choice for a particular topic.
 As a result, the search engine drives real users to the site.

 The rewarding anonymity makes this far more enticing, although interacting with an infected server is dangerous.
-Thus precautions must be taken by the customers of the unlicensed material.
+Thus, customers of unlicensed material must take precautions.

-The infected computer’s resources are often used to mine bitcoins by the botmaster.
-The botnets use the stolen computing power and electricity to create money for the botmaster simply by gathering Bitcoins, which can be sold for cash.
+The infected computer’s resources are often used by the botmaster to mine bitcoins.
+Botnets use the stolen computing power and electricity to create money for the botmaster simply by gathering Bitcoins, which can be sold for cash.

-However, with the sophistication of the Bitcoin network, the use of botnets has become finite, as the small dividends do not justify the detection risk by the user due to heavy electricity bills.
+However, with the sophistication of the Bitcoin network, the use of botnets has become finite, as the small dividends do not justify the user’s detection risk due to heavy electricity bills.

 Identifying yourself as a part of a botnet is not easy.
 But an alarm of suspicion can be raised if you detect the following troubles resulting from being a part of it: